Stuycs-K/final-project-8-chenr-lins/WORKLOG.md

 ### 6/1

-Add modes for start, during, end game.
-Change shape of Body and Dirt; change so that last draw doesn't duplicate Body
+Add modes for start, during, and end game so that it swaps when a certain condition is triggered; change shape of Body and Dirt; change so that last draw doesn't duplicate Body

 ### 6/4